-As of December 31, 2022, the Partnership had declared distributions from partnership capital of \$673.
+As of June 30, 2023, the Partnership had declared distributions from partnership capital of \$673.
 These amounts are presented in accounts payable, accrued expenses and other in the Consolidated Statement of Financial Condition.

-Edward Jones leases a significant portion of its home office space from LEA.
-As of December 31, 2022, Edward Jones leased approximately 11% of its branch office space from its financial advisors.
-The associated lease right-of-use assets and lease liabilities included in the Consolidated Statement of Financial Condition were \$105 and \$106 as of December 31, 2022, respectively.
+As of June 30, 2023, Edward Jones leased approximately 11% of its branch office space from its financial advisors.
+The associated lease right-of-use assets and lease liabilities included in the Consolidated Statement of Financial Condition were \$110 and \$111 as of June 30, 2023, respectively.
 These leases are executed and maintained in a similar manner as those entered into with third parties.
 See Note 2 for additional information about the Partnership's leases.

 Trust services are offered to U.S. clients of Edward Jones through Edward Jones Trust Company ("Trust Co."), a wholly-owned subsidiary of JFC.
 Trust Co. earns certain revenues from U.S. clients and reimburses Edward Jones for operating expenses paid on behalf of the Trust Co.
 If Trust Co. does not achieve profitability, Edward Jones will reimburse Trust Co. for additional expenses in excess of gross revenue.
-Trust Co. was profitable in 2022.
+Trust Co. was profitable during the period.

-Passport Research served as the investment adviser to the Money Market Fund, which is offered solely to clients of Edward Jones, until the transfer of investment advisory services to Olive Street became effective on November 2, 2022 (see Note 1).
-Both investment advisers contractually agreed to waive fees and/or reimburse fund operating expenses to the extent necessary to limit the annual operating expenses of the Money Market Fund.
-Olive Street is also the investment adviser to the eleven sub-advised mutual funds comprising the Bridge Builder[®] Trust ("BB Trust"), which are offered solely to clients of Edward Jones.
-Olive Street also has primary responsibility for setting the overall investment strategies and selecting and managing sub-advisers, subject to the review and approval of the BB Trust's Board of Trustees.
+Olive Street provides investment advisory services to the Edward Jones Money Market Fund (the "Money Market Fund") and the twelve sub-advised mutual funds comprising the Bridge Builder® Trust ("BB Trust"), which are offered solely to clients of Edward Jones.
+Olive Street also has primary responsibility for setting the overall investment strategies and selecting and managing sub-advisers for the BB Trust, subject to the review and approval of the BB Trust's Board of Trustees.
 Edward Jones has a signed service agreement to provide Olive Street with personnel needed to perform services to the Money Market Fund and the BB Trust.

-Further, Edward Jones earns certain fees from the Money Market Fund, some or all of which may be voluntarily waived.
-Edward Jones incurred fee waivers in 2022 to limit the Money Market Fund's annual operating expenses and to maintain a positive client yield in light of the low interest rate environment in early 2022.
+Edward Jones earns certain fees from the Money Market Fund, some or all of which may be voluntarily waived.
+In 2023, Edward Jones incurred fee waivers to limit the Money Market Fund's annual operating expenses but did not incur any fee waivers to maintain a positive client yield.

 Edward Jones Foundation ("Foundation") is a nonprofit organization that supports national, regional, and local nonprofits to advance a range of community causes championed by the Partnership, its affiliates and employees.
-Edward Jones is the sole contributor to the Foundation and contributed to it during 2022.
+Edward Jones is the sole contributor to the Foundation and contributed to it during 2023.
 Contributions are voluntary and at the discretion of the Partnership each period.

+Securities-based loans are offered to U.S. clients of Edward Jones in certain states through Edward Jones SBL, LLC ("SBL"), which is indirectly owned by JFC through its wholly-owned subsidiary JFCL, LLC.
+SBL earns certain revenues from U.S. clients and reimburses Edward Jones for operating expenses and services provided on behalf of SBL.
 Certain affiliates maintain brokerage accounts with Edward Jones, and Edward Jones pays interest on cash balances in those accounts on a monthly basis.
-As of December 31, 2022, the cash balances totaled \$278.
+As of June 30, 2023, the cash balances totaled \$306.
 This amount is presented in payable to clients in the Consolidated Statement of Financial Condition.
 In the normal course of business, partners of JFC and associates of the Partnership use the same advisory and brokerage services of the Partnership as unrelated third parties, with certain discounts on commissions and fees for certain services.
 The Partnership has included balances arising from such transactions in the Consolidated Statement of Financial Condition on the same basis as other clients.